Everything You Must Know About Your Ovulation

 March 22, 2018

-Anyone who wishes to be pregnant must understand what ovulation is and more importantly what their ovulation cycle is.
+Anyone who wishes to be pregnant must understand what ovulation is and, more importantly, what their ovulation cycle is.
 It increases the chances of pregnancy as well as helps eliminate any misconceptions.

-Every month, the ovaries release a mature egg which travels down to the fallopian tube in order to get fertilized.
+• Every month, the ovaries release a mature egg, which travels down the fallopian tube to get fertilized.
 If the egg fertilizes, the lining of the uterus would thicken in order to protect the egg and help it grow.
-The life of the mature egg is about 12 to 24 hours and hence if it isn’t fertilized within that window, the uterus sheds its lining which is what is called the period.

-How does know when one is ovulating?
+How does one know when one is Ovulating?

 This brings us to some important things about ovulation that one must know:

-• Stress, eating habits, medications and climate change can affect the ovulation cycle.
+• Stress, eating habits, medications, and climate change can affect the ovulation cycle.

 • Having intercourse just before ovulation increases the chances of pregnancy.
-Sperms can stick around for about 4 to 7 days so having sex in the day 11 to day 16 range of the menstrual cycle has the highest chance of turning into a pregnancy.
+Sperms can stick around for about 4 to 7 days, so having sex in the day 11 to day 16 range of the menstrual cycle has the highest chance of turning into a pregnancy.

 Book an Appointment